 Nohkalikai Falls is the tallest plunge waterfall in India.
 Its height is 1115 feet, making it as the highest waterfall in India.
 The waterfall is located near Cherrapunji, one of the wettest places on Earth.

 Jakrem located about 64 km from Shillong on the Shillong-Mawkyrwat road, is famous for its hot water springs of sulphur water which is believed to have curative medicinal properties.
 Jakrem has now developed as a potential health resort.
 People from all parts of the region throng here to take a dip in the hot spring.
 Bathing compartments are available around the spring for the use of the public.
-It is also a favourite picnic spot during winter.
+It is also a favorite picnic spot during winter.

 Mawsynram is a village in the East Khasi Hills district of Meghalaya state in north-eastern India, 65 kilometres from Shillong.The village of Mawsynram, claiming to have the highest average rainfall on Earth.